xinzhou93/CS280A/content/Project4.md

 1. Query the trained NeRF model to get density values along each ray
 2. Compute depth using weighted sum (closer points with higher opacity contribute more)
 3. Normalize depth values based on scene bounds
-4. Apply colormap: warmer colors (red/yellow) = closer surfaces, cooler colors (blue/cyan) = farther surfaces
+4. Apply grayscale mapping: darker values = closer surfaces, lighter values = farther surfaces

 I generated a 360° rotating depth map video using the same spherical camera trajectory as the RGB rendering, clearly visualizing the Lego bulldozer's 3D geometry from all angles.